AwakeEchidna/wiiu-vc-extractor/README.md

 1. Download the [latest OSX release zip file](https://github.com/wheatevo/wiiu-vc-extractor/releases/latest/download/wiiu-vc-extractor-osx-x64.zip)
 2. Extract it to your local computer

+> If you are on an M1 Mac, you may need to install [Rosetta](https://support.apple.com/en-gb/HT211861) with `softwareupdate --install-rosetta` before the application will function.
+If Rosetta is not installed, you will receive a `zsh: bad CPU type in executable` error.

 ## Basic Usage
 `wiiuvcextractor <dump_file>`